The bet365 4/1 offer is one of the most popular and profitable horse racing offers out there.

 Another popular one is Unibet’s ITV Racing 15 to Go offer.
-Simply bet on a selected race in the 15 minutes before the scheduled start time, at odds of 2.00 (evens) or greater.
-If you back the winner, Unibet will match your stake with a free bet, up to a maximum of £20.00.
+Bet on an eligible race in the 15 minutes before the scheduled start time, at odds of 2.00 (evens) or greater.
+If you back the winner, Unibet will match your stake with a free bet up to a maximum of £20.

-Again, just like with the Bet365 4/1 offer, the standard lay method is the most profitable.
-Place a straightforward back and lay and if your horse wins, you’ll be able to make a nice profit from the incoming free bet.
+Again, just like with the bet365 4/1 offer, the standard lay method is the most profitable.
+Place a straight back and lay, and if your horse wins, you’ll be able to make a nice profit from the incoming free bet.

-Overlaying works exactly the same as the Bet365 offer.
-You might just want to add 0.80 on to your back odds instead of 0.75 as you can usually make a little more cash from a free bet than you can a risk-free bet.
+Overlaying works the same as with the bet365 offer.
+You might want to add 0.80 to your back odds, though, instead of 0.75, as you can usually make a little more cash from a free bet than you can a risk-free bet.
 Here’s a 15 to Go blog post if you want to take a closer look at the strategy.

 There are plenty of other bookmakers running ‘Back a Winner’ offers from time to time.
-The bookmakers worth a special mention are Betfred, MansionBet and Virgin Bet.
+The bookmakers worth a special mention are 888sport and Virgin Bet.

-Your Bet365 account is one of the most valuable bookmaker accounts to have.
-Along with the Bet365 Early Payout (2UP) offer, these 4/1 offers will keep your profits ticking over nicely.
+Your bet365 account is one of the most valuable bookmaker accounts to have.
+Along with the bet365 Early Payout (2UP) offer, this 4/1 offer will keep your profits ticking over nicely.

 Just be selective with your races, keep your qualifying losses to a minimum, and the winners will come.